ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 For accurate cluster and core utilization metering, all {{site.data.keyword.cloud_notm}} for VMware customers must have newly supported Broadcom license keys and the Usage Meter deployed and functioning in their VMware environment.

-Starting on 11 April 2025, you must add new license keys for effective metering of the environment.
+Starting on 8 August 2025, you must swap any older keys to the new license keys with expiration dates in your environment.
 For more information, see the following VMware vCloud Usage Meter documentation:

 * [Release Notes](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/usage-meter/4-8/release-notes.html){: external}
 * [Deployment and Administration Guide](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/usage-meter/4-8/vcloud-usage-meter-4-8-deployment-and-administration-guide-4-8.html){: external}